Goodbye gem and Ruby installation issues.

 Unless you prefer to get your project up and running with 2.6.10 first before updating to a newer version, I recommend trying to update your project directly to a newer version, and I have a free guide that explains how and why to upgrade the Ruby version in your project.
 If you have a proper Ruby dev setup, try this first before buying Ruby on Mac.

-Similarly, if you have an older project with outdated or unsupported gems, running bundle install or bundle exec pod install or bin/rails s might result in errors, even if you’re using a newer Ruby version.
+might result in errors, even if you’re using a newer Ruby version.
 In most cases, updating those gems to the latest version is the solution.
-However, if you’re on an M1/M2 Mac, this will only work if the latest version of those gems is compatible with Apple Silicon.
+However, if you’re on an Apple Silicon Mac, this will only work if the latest version of those gems is compatible with Apple Silicon.

 If you haven’t yet run Ruby on Mac, and you’re not able to install the latest version of a supported gem (meaning the gem says it works on Apple Silicon Macs), then Ruby on Mac is guaranteed to solve that problem.
 After running Ruby on Mac, if you can’t install the gems in your old project, or if you’re not able to run your project, that most likely means those errors are specific to your project, and not Ruby on Mac.
 I recommend updating any gems mentioned in the errors.